MCT-master/mct-master.github.io/_posts/2019-02-22-The-Magic-Piano.md

 ## Why Web technologies?

 Building the Magic Piano using web technologies has several advantages that fit our purpose.
-The application is available for anyone with internet access, there is no need for installation and no dependence on a specific operating system.
+The application is available for anyone with internet access, and there is no need for installation and no dependence on a specific operating system.
 All you need is a web browser, speakers and a MIDI controller to start playing.
 After a short discussion, we came up with additional features that we would like to implement:
 - Choosing a song from dropdown menu.
 - Adding a simple player with Play and Stop buttons to hear the melody.
 - Highlighted piano keys showing the next correct note of the song.